 Also, depending on the size of your target group, the types of campaigns you run may need to vary.
 If you already have an active Twitter following, you’ll know which material engages them and gets you the most conversions.
 Otherwise, you’ll need time and budget to experiment with your strategy first.

-Once your campaign is live, visit your metrics dashboard to monitor your ad spend, costs, and results in real-time.
-You can also update your bids and budget anytime and decide whether to set a daily budget, a total campaign budget, or an ad group budget.
+Once your campaign is live, visit your metrics dashboard to monitor your ad spend, costs, and results in real time.
+You can also update your bids and budget anytime and decide your budget option, which can be any of the following:

 Budget Options For Twitter Promotion